Children’s Books That Celebrate the Library (and Librarians)

-Make your library trips extra fun.
-Go here to download a free scavenger hunt.
+Make your library trips extra fun with this free scavenger hunt.

 Click here to download a printable list of picture books that celebrate the library.

 Check out some suggestions for book bags!

 Picture Books That Celebrate the Library (and Librarians)

 Luna Loves Library Day by Joseph Coelho, illustrated by Fiona Lumbers